Electoral systems of the Australian states and territories: Legislative Assembly

 The New South Wales Legislative Assembly has 93 members elected for four-year terms in single-member electoral districts.
-The method of election is optional preferential voting, (also known as instant run-off voting).
+The method of election is optional preferential voting, (also known as IRV).
 The voting system is the same as for the federal House of Representatives except that in New South Wales the voter may choose how many candidate preferences to allocate beyond their primary vote.
 This means that while voters may number every candidate if they wish, their vote is still formal if they choose not to.
-They may vote for one candidate only, or for as many candidates as they choose, provided that they number them in correct sequence.
+They may vote for one candidate only, or for as many candidates as they choose, provided that they number them starting at 1, and increasing sequentially.

 The NSW Electoral Commission determines electoral boundaries using a distribution process which provides for an approximate equal number of electors in each electoral district; with a margin of allowance of plus or minus 10% of the average enrolment.